Project overview

 • Built-in advertising capabilities for quick monetization

-• Organizing past events archive
+• Organizing a past events archive

 • Managing user accounts

-To boost video delivery and enhance performance across all platforms, the backend developers built a robust content delivery layer, integrating Akamai CDN, AWS Elemental Live, and Streamroot.
-These services constantly communicate with each other, the backend, and the apps, enabling users to seamlessly access simulcasts and VoD content from any device.
+To boost video delivery and enhance performance across all platforms, the back-end developers built a robust content delivery layer, integrating Akamai CDN, AWS Elemental Live, and Streamroot.

-AWS Elemental Live transforms video signals from the stadium cameras into HLS video streams and converts finished streams into the MP4 format for on-demand access.
-Akamai CDN and Streamroot synergize to route network traffic, balance the load, and deliver high-quality videos at scale.
+• AWS Elemental Live transforms video signals from the stadium cameras into HLS video streams and converts finished streams into the MP4 format for on-demand access.

-Addressing the Roku Integration Challenge
+Addressing the Roku integration restrictions

-To address the challenge, Oxagile’s specialists implemented a custom AWS Lambda function to convert pictures from full HD to appropriate resolution thumbnails on-the-fly.
-During a new image upload, the Lambda function instantly creates a thumbnail of the image and sends it to the corresponding Roku S3 folder.
+• During a new image upload, the Lambda function instantly creates a thumbnail of the image and sends it to the corresponding Roku S3 folder.

-When the Roku application requests the image, the backend responds with a thumbnail and the texture memory bottleneck doesn’t occur.
+• When the Roku application requests the image, the backend responds with a thumbnail and the texture memory bottleneck doesn’t occur.

 The client was impressed with the quality of deliverables, the development speed, and the complete transparency of Oxagile’s Scrum process, which was instrumental in hitting the market with a fully-fledged product in just 2.5 months.